 This year was the 27th annual USCHA.
-With a theme of "A Love

-Letter to Black Women," this year's conference brought together more than 3,500 people in Washington, DC, to highlight the contributions and importance of Black women to the fight against HIV/AIDS and the continued vulnerability of Black women to the epidemic.
+With a theme of "A Love Letter to Black Women," this year's conference brought together 3,767 registered attendees in Washington, DC, to highlight the contributions and importance of Black women to the fight against HIV/AIDS and the continued vulnerability of Black women to the epidemic.